What is Crafty Supermarket?

 How much does it cost to be a vendor?

-The table fee for our holiday show is $150.
+The table fee for our spring show is $150.
 This includes a 8’x3′ table and two chairs.
 There’s a nonrefundable application/jurying fee of $10 that counts towards the table fee if you are accepted.
 When you submit your application for our show, the form will automatically take you to PayPal to pay the application fee.
 (If you need help using PayPal, refer to PayPal’s help page here.)

 Why do you charge that?